 God's love is shown to humanity through all that He has made.
 We bask in this freely given gift of His grace, which expresses His love for us.
 Even though the earth's original beauty has been marred by sin, we still enjoy the many blessings of His grace as the earth provides for our need for food and offers places of beauty for us to enjoy.
 Teacher Enrichment "As the earth came forth from the hand of its Maker, it was exceedingly beautiful" (Patriarchs and Prophets, p.
 44).
 "The entire landscape outvied in beauty the decorated grounds of the proudest palace.
-The angelic host viewed the scene with delight" (ibid.).
+The angelic host viewed the scene with delight" (Patriarchs and Prophets, p.
+44).
 "Nature and revelation alike testify of God's love. . . .
 The hills and seas and plains, all speak to us of the Creator's love" (Steps to Christ, p.
-9). " 'God is love' is written upon ONE Program Outline LESSON SECTION MINUTES ACTIVITIES MATERIALS NEEDED Welcome ongoing Greet students at door; hear pleased/troubled Readiness Activities up to 10 A. Nature Walk B. Creation Learning Center nature items such as leaves, seeds, etc.; bags five tables or boxes; items to represent the five senses (see Readiness Activity B for suggestions); blind- folds; magnifying glass C. Make an Animal play dough or modeling clay Prayer and Praise up to 10 See page 16.
-Prayer and Praise may be used at any time during the program.
-Bible Lesson up to 20 Experiencing the Story happy paper plate face sign, craft stick, a dark place, recorded water sounds, bubble solution and wand or balloon, small pieces of cut-up fruit, plant or flower, leaf, toy stuffed animals Bible Study Bible Memory Verse Bible 3 Applying the Lesson up to 15 Who Made It? felts, flannel board or bulletin board, or pictures of things God made, tape or other adhesive 4 Sharing the Lesson up to 15 What Was Made? board and marker; paper; crayons, pencils, or markers every opening bud, upon every spire of springing grass.
-The lovely birds making the air vocal with their happy songs, the delicately tinted flowers in their perfection perfuming the air, the lofty trees of the forest with their rich foliage of living green-all testify to the tender, fatherly care of our God and to His desire to make His children happy" (ibid., p.10).
+9). "'God is love' is written upon every ONE Program Outline LESSON SECTION MINUTES ACTIVITIES MATERIALS NEEDED Welcome ongoing Greet students at door; hear pleased/troubled Readiness Activities up to 10 A. Nature Walk B. Creation Learning Center C. Make an Animal nature items such as leaves, seeds, etc.; bags five tables or boxes; items to represent the five senses (see Readiness Activity B for suggestions); blindfolds; magnifying glass playdough or modeling clay Prayer and Praise up to 10 See page 16.
+Prayer and Praise may be used at any time during the program. a "natural" container, such as an em coconut shell or a toy stuffed animal such as a kangaroo for the offering Bible Lesson up to 20 Experiencing the Story happy paper plate face sign, craft stick, a dark place, recorded water sounds, bubble solution and wand or balloon, small pieces of cut-up fruit, plant or flower, leaf, toy stuffed animals Bible Study Bible Memory Verse Bible Applying the Lesson up to 15 Who Made It? felts, flannel board or bulletin boa or pictures of things God made, tape or other adhesive Sharing the Lesson up to 15 What Was Made? white/chalkboard; markers/chalk; paper; crayons, pencils, or marker Be aware of any food allergies and adjust accordingly. opening bud, upon every spire of springing grass.
+The lovely birds making the air vocal with their happy songs, the delicately tinted flowers in their perfection perfuming the air, the lofty trees of the forest with their rich foliage of living green-all testify to the tender, fatherly care of our God and to His desire to make His children happy" (Steps to Christ, p.10).
 Room Decorations Make a bulletin board around the theme "God made a wonderful world because He loves me."
 Hang pictures of things God has made.
 Make a second board titled "I Praise God for His Creation."
 Have the children draw pictures of things they enjoy that God has created.
 Use seven large circles on the wall to illustrate the seven days of Creation.
 Hang mobiles, using pictures or cutouts of the sun, moon, stars, animals, flowers, and so on.
 Provide a "touch and see" table with shells, seeds, or other interesting nature objects that the children can look at and handle.
 Teaching the Lesson Welcome Welcome students at the door.
 Ask how their week has been-what they are pleased/troubled about.
-Ask if they have anything they want to share about last week's lesson study.
+Encourage them to share any experiences from last week's lesson study.
 Have them begin the Readiness Activity of your choice.